Architecture, Management, Inspection & Budgeting

 For more information cantact us today.

-In today’s society of the Bahamas, we have became accustomed to building our homes from the traditional block construction.
+In today’s society in Nassau and the outter islands of the Bahamas, we have became accustomed to building our homes from the traditional block construction.
 While this may be the most popular method of building it is not the cheapest nor is it the most energy efficient concept of building.
 Although many will argue and attest to its strength; the strength of a building is not only define by the material used but by the structural layout and engineering of the building.
 After all wood construction sheltered many families pre the 1970s era and many of these homes are still in fairly good condition today.

 Using the concept and technique of wood construction but substituting with more durable materials such as Metal Studs & Du-Rock/ShotCrete.
 We have taken these conventional materials and modified a method that is reasonably priced to permit home owners the opportunity to insulate their homes which allows a twofold benefit i.e. adding structural strength to the building and energy efficiency that will reflect in their utility bills.